 Provide traffic improvements to the SW 14th Street intersection at Martin Luther King Jr. Parkway.
-Improvements include new traffic signals, 150' northbound right turn lane and new pavement and widening to the west.
+Improvements include new traffic signals and the widening of SW 14th Street to accommodate a northbound turn lane.
 The constructed improvements will be in accordance with the joint Gray's Landing /Gray's Station Traffic Study.